flavius-t/exif-app-backend/README.md

     * defines the name of the collection storing users.
 It is not required for the local dev/prod environments to define different names for this.
 - `MONGO_USER`, `MONGO_PASSWORD`: `.env`, `.github/workflows/pytest-tests.yml`
     * used in `utils.mongo_utils.py` for authenticating against the local/remote mongoDB servers.
 These do not need to match each other.
-    * However, auth details for the local server must match those defined in the `exif-app-docker` repository.
+    * Auth details for the local server must exactly match those defined in the `exif-app-docker` repository.
 ---

 ### Dockerization